Miq1/FredBoard/Top Row Mod/README.md

 You should know which settings are best for your choice of filament.
 The TPU is profiting enormously from being dried, so if you own a filament dryer, use it!

+I did not try to use other filaments like PLA or PETG.
+Those may work as well, but the button dimensions (``buttonWidth`` in ste OpenSCAD file) may need to be adjusted for it.
+The fitting of the buttons is as tight as can be.

 The STL files for the buttons with the standard letters as were on the original plates are to be found <a href="https://github.com/Miq1/FredBoard/tree/main/Top%20Row%20Mod/Basic%20buttons%20STL"> in the 'Basic Buttons STL' directory</a>

 There are sets of two STLs for each button stripe: